jayadeepjayaraman/udacity-machinelearning/README.md

 ### Optimization
 All the machine-learning algorithms where optimized using **GridSearchCV**.
 The general process was:
-> build list of classifier with parameters > optimize each classifier with training data > evaluate all the classifiers > compare f1, recall and precision scores > choose the best classifier
+* > build list of classifier with parameters
+* > optimize each classifier with training data
+* > evaluate all the classifiers
+* > compare f1, recall and precision scores
+* > choose the best classifier

+> What is validation, and what’s a classic mistake you can make if you do it wrong?
+How did you validate your analysis?

 ### Validation and Performance
 To validate the performance of each algorithm, `recall`, `precision` and `F1 scores` where calculated for each one.
 You can find below a summary of the scores of the top algorithms.